-- 1. Facility Design.
+1. Facility Design.
 During the planning phase of the Facility, the County shall obtain a stormwater permit from the County Land and Water Resources Department.
 This shall be done after such plans are prepared as part of the Plan of Operation for the Facility.
 Plans shall be implemented in accordance with Chapter 14 of Dane the County Ordinances and WDNR recommendations and approvals.
 The County shall not be required to obtain any approvals or permits from the City for erosion control or stormwater at the Facility.
-Concepts which shall be included in these plans can be described as follows: - a.
+Concepts which shall be included in these plans can be described as follows:

+- a.
 Surface water drainage to perimeter ditches and discharge into sedimentation basins is the primary erosion control measure that shall be applied in the borrow excavation areas during Facility development.
 This may include temporary ditches, diversion berms, and/or sedimentation basins.
 Any runoff from this area which is not routed to a perimeter drainage ditch for eventual discharge through a sedimentation basin shall be routed through erosion bales, silt fences, or temporary sedimentation basins within the borrow excavation areas. - b.
 Surface water which ponds on the liner prior to the placement of Solid Waste shall be tested for conductivity.
 If conductivity values are indicative of surface water, this water shall be pumped to the perimeter drainage ditch.
 If values are indicative of leachate, the water shall be handled as leachate.
-All water which comes in contact with Solid Waste shall be treated as leachate.
+All water which comes in contact with Solid Waste shall be treated as leachate. - c.

-- c.
 Semi-annual maintenance shall include inspection and repair of all drainage ditches and sedimentation basins.
 Disturbed areas shall be regraded, seeded and fertilized as necessary to maintain efficient flow and operation of all drainage features. - 2.
 Operational Phase.
 During the operational phase of the Facility, the County shall: - a.
 Submit annual site plans to the City Engineer showing the areas of the Facility that are draining to the leachate collection system and those areas draining to the surface stormwater system (which shall be charged as part of the City's Stormwater Utility fees). - b.
-Submit pumping volumes and analytical testing results to the City Engineer to allow for determination of sanitary demand charges for transmission and treatment of leachate.
-Pumping volumes shall be submitted to the City Engineer a minimum of monthly.
-Analytical testing results prescribed by MGO 35.02(1)(d) shall be submitted to the City Engineer a minimum of annually.
-Copies of analytical testing results prescribed by sewer use ordinance or permits issued by MMSD shall be sent to the City Engineer concurrent with submittal to MMSD. - 3.
+Submit monthly pumping volumes and testing results to the City Engineer to allow determination of sanitary demand charges for treatment of leachate.
+Pumping volume shall be submitted to the City Engineer a minimum of monthly.
+Analytical testing results, for the parameters and frequency determined by WDNR Plan of Operation, shall be submitted to the City Engineer at a minimum of annually by June 1st. - 3.
 Closure.
 Upon and as part of Facility Closure, the County shall: - a.
 Submit final drainage and erosion control plans to the County Land and Water Resources Department and obtain approval therefrom.
 This shall be done after such plans are prepared as part of the Plan of Operation for the Facility.
 Plans shall be implemented in accordance with Chapter 14 of Dane the County Ordinances and WDNR recommendations and approvals. - b.
 Submit final site plans to the City Engineer documenting the final approved contours and drainage patterns.
 The stormwater utility fees shall be determined based upon these final site plans. - c.
-In perpetuity or until leachate is no longer generated at the Facility, the County shall submit monthly pumping volumes and testing results to the City Engineer to allow determination of sanitary demand charges for treatment of leachate. - 4.
-Off-Site Drainage: In designing and operating stormwater facilities for the Facility, including during construction, operations, and after closure, the County will not unreasonably direct stormwater discharge to the Course.
-The County acknowledges that the Course is not intended to serve as an involuntary detention facility for the Landfill.
+In perpetuity or until leachate is no longer generated at the Facility, the County shall submit monthly pumping volumes and testing results to the City Engineer to allow determination of sanitary demand charges for treatment of leachate.